Enteropathic arthritis

 This section has been translated automatically.

-In addition to the medical history and the clinical examination, X-rays and CT scans are particularly diagnostic (Herold 2022).
-Since there is no specific marker for the detection of EA, EA is a diagnosis of exclusion (Mayet 2015).
+In order to make a diagnosis of EA, evidence of endoscopically or biopsy confirmed IBD is first required (Mayet 2015).
+In addition to the medical history and clinical examination, X-rays and CT scans are the main diagnostic tools (Herold 2022).
+As there is no specific marker for the detection of EA, EA is a diagnosis of exclusion (Mayet 2015).

 Imaging